 If you’re writing for a channel that doesn’t have an established tone (like if you’re starting your own blog or writing your first LinkedIn post), you get to decide!
 You’ll want to keep a consistent tone over time, so try to start with the option that feels the most comfortable.
 For many people, writing conversationally is much easier than writing professionally, but choose whatever you think will work best for you.

 If your spelling and grammar could use a refresher, Grammarly is a great tool.
 It’s like spell check 2.0, and it makes more detailed corrections than most other options out there.
 Its basic features are free, and then there’s a paid tier that offers more advanced functionality.
 I would recommend sticking with the free version unless you know you’re going to be writing pretty regularly.
 If you do plan to start writing on a regular basis, I personally believe the paid version is worth it.

 If you could use a productivity boost, Coffitivity is a white-noise generator that mimics the sounds of a cafe, and many writers swear by it.
-They even have research backing up their approach, citing a study that found that ambient noise actually helps with writing because the tiny bit of distraction amplifies creativity.
+The company even has research backing up its approach, citing a study that found that ambient noise actually helps with writing because the tiny bit of distraction amplifies creativity.

 There are tons of other resources out there depending on the specific element of your writing that could use improvement.
 If time management is your problem, look for website-blocking applications that shut you out of the sites that distract you.
 If you need help with citations, there are lots of online resources that walk you through how to execute the different citation styles.
 Chances are, whatever you’re facing, there’s an online tool that can help.